-Congratulations to all of us as women as we pause our busy lives to remember to appreciate our freedom to vote and how far we’ve come in the last 100 years!
+Congratulations to all of us as women as we pause our busy lives to remember to appreciate our freedom to vote and how far we’ve come in the last century!

 And I truly feel it’s crucial for us to remember we are standing on the shoulders of giants!
 The freedoms we enjoy today and the freedoms our daughters and granddaughters and great-granddaughters enjoy is due to the hard-earned freedom won by the amazing women who have come before us.